Muhammad-Alamin01/pioneer-bank/README.md

 # pioneer-bank

-* A general dynamic site ofr a bank has been created using javaScript DOM.
+* A general dynamic site of a bank has been created using javaScript DOM.
 * Where there is first, the system.
 Then there is the deposit and withdrawal system.
 As you deposit and withdraw money, you can see the rise   and fall of the current balance.